30 Sep 2019

 Students are expected to carry out top-level research.
 They will develop

 efficient solution algorithms to difficult planning problems such as those

 in the above-listed domains.
-Candidates should have a
+Candidates for a PhD position should have a

-Masters degree (or equivalent) in Computer Science, Operations Research, Applied Mathematics,
+Masters degree (or equivalent) in Computer Science, Operations Research,

-French during their stay, French knowledge is not
+may eventually learn French during their stay, French knowledge is not

 * Application procedure

 Interested candidates should send their application package electronically